 Any number of things are instrumental.
 Our parents were over-controlling or did not provide emotional validation.
 Perhaps we were subjected to bullying or come from a broken home.
 We must recognize that it is never our fault and possibly no one is intentionally responsible.
 A toddler who senses abandonment when a parent is preoccupied can develop emotional issues

-Those who believe a disorder is a result of some behavior or is god’s punishment for sin are misinformed.
-Behaviors later in life may impact the severity but they are not responsible for the neurosis itself.
+Those who believe emotional dysfunction is a result of some behavior or is god’s punishment for sin are misinformed.
+Behaviors later in life may impact the severity but they are not responsible for the condition itself.
 We are not accountable for the cards we have been dealt; we are responsible for how we play the hand.
-We cannot be held accountable for our disorder.
-We did not make it happen; it happened to you.
+We cannot be held accountable for the childhood disturbance that precipitated the onset.
+We did not make it happen; it happened to us.

-We are not our disorder; we are someone who has a disorder.
-The current pathographic process considers diagnosis over the individual.
-In groups, we learn to personify the disorder to distinguish it from the individual, so that the symptoms are appropriately assigned.
-A person who breaks his leg does not become the broken limb; she or he is an individual with a broken leg.
+The current pathographic process focuses on diagnosis over the individual.
+In groups, we learn to personify the dysfunction to distinguish it from the individual, so that the symptoms are appropriately assigned.
+An individual who breaks their leg does not become the broken limb; she or he is simply an individual with a broken leg.

 Carl Roger’s study of the cooperation of human system components to maintain physiological equilibrium produced the word complementarity to define simultaneous mutual interaction.
 All human system components work in concert; they cannot function alone.
-Integrality describes the inter-cooperation of the human system and the environment and social fields.
+Integrality describes the inter-cooperation of the human system, environment, and social fields.
 A disorder is not biologic, hygienic, neurochemical, or psychogenic.
 It is a collaboration of these, and other approaches administered by the simultaneous collaboration of the mind, body, spirit, and emotions.

 There is no legitimate argument against mind-body collaboration in disease and wellness.
-Spirit is both the core and fluid character qualities of an individual, emotion the expression of those qualities, both in collaboration with and responsive to mind and body.
+Spirit is both the core and fluid character qualities of an individual, emotion is the expression of these qualities, both in collaboration with and responsive to mind and body.